 Frequently Asked Questions

 Villas typically accommodate 6-16 guests depending on size.
-Always verify occupancy limits—many properties restrict guests below bedroom capacity for neighbor relations and wear considerations.
+Always verify occupancy limits — many properties restrict guests below bedroom capacity for neighbor relations and wear considerations.
+For larger groups of 14+, explore our large group rentals.

-Some villas welcome dogs with advance notice and additional cleaning fees ($100-$200).
+Some Napa Valley villas welcome dogs with advance notice and additional cleaning fees ($100-$200).
 Properties with fenced areas work best for pets.
 Always confirm policies before booking.
 See our pet-friendly rentals guide for options.

 Many villas accommodate small celebrations (birthday dinners, anniversary gatherings) with advance notice.
-Larger events (weddings, corporate functions) typically require specific event properties with appropriate permitting.
+Larger events like weddings or corporate functions typically require specific event properties with appropriate permitting.
 Discuss your plans when inquiring.

 Standard inclusions: linens, towels, basic toiletries, kitchen essentials, WiFi, pool/hot tub access.
 Common extras at additional cost: mid-stay cleaning, pool heating, early check-in, extra guests.
 Always verify what's included before booking.

-Ready to experience villa living in wine country?
-Browse our vacation rentals to find your perfect Napa Valley estate.
+Ready to experience luxury villa living in wine country?
+Browse our vacation rentals to find your perfect Napa Valley villa.
 Need help matching a property to your group?
 Contact us for personalized recommendations.

 Related reading: